 Authors are expected to abide by ethical standards of academia: work must be original, not published elsewhere in the same format, and manuscripts must be fully referenced.
 Only manuscripts written in English will be accepted.
 If relevant, authors must state clearly in what way their research has already been made public.
 Authors are responsible for ensuring that their work meets scholarly standards of referencing, and that full acknowledgement is given to sources.

-The Journal of General Management adheres to a double-blind peer review policy.
-For the administration of the double-blind peer review, articles need to provide details of all contributing authors in such a way as to allow these details to be removed and placed in a separate file.
+The Journal of General Management adheres to a double-anonymize peer review policy.
+For the administration of the double-anonymize peer review, articles need to provide details of all contributing authors in such a way as to allow these details to be removed and placed in a separate file.
 Authors submitting PDFs of their research should therefore include their biographical details in a separate PDF file to the manuscript file.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.